Shelby Oaks: Development

-In July 2021, YouTuber and film critic Chris Stuckmann signed on to write and direct a supernatural horror mystery film titled Shelby Oaks for Paper Street Pictures, with Stuckmann, Aaron B. Koontz, Cameron Burns, and Ashleigh Snead producing.
+In July 2021, Shelby Oaks was officially announced with Stuckmann writing and directing for Paper Street, with Stuckmann, Koontz, Cameron Burns, and Ashleigh Snead producing.
 The production was scheduled to begin in late 2021, but was delayed due to insufficient funds and a potential strike by the International Alliance of Theatrical Stage Employees (IATSE) trade union.

 Funding was achieved via a Kickstarter campaign that began on March 1, 2022.
 On March 21, Shelby Oaks became the most-funded horror film project on Kickstarter after raising $650,000.
 The campaign crossed the $1 million mark from 11,200 backers by March 25, ultimately ending up with $1,390,845 from 14,720 backers.
 Due to platform fees, backer rewards, and other expenses, the original production budget was significantly lower than the $1.4 million raised through Kickstarter.
 Including additional filming and post-production costs, the total spent amounted to just over $1 million.

-Basis

-Shelby Oaks is based on, and a continuation of, an online alternate reality video series created and directed by Stuckmann in 2021, titled Paranormal Paranoids.
-The series, published on YouTube, depicts numerous found footage-style videos by the Paranormal Paranoids, a fictional amateur paranormal research team who went missing while investigating a ghost town called Shelby Oaks.
-The Paranormal Paranoids videos attracted an internet following, with some segments accruing nearly 1 million views and drawing speculation from other YouTube creators, some of whom believed them to be real.

-The screenplay for Shelby Oaks was also partly inspired by Stuckmann's relationship with his sister, who was shunned from the Jehovah's Witnesses church in which they were raised.